ColbyRReichenbach/Self-Optimizing-Ad-Campaign/README.md

 ## 6. Key Results & Insights

-The simulation, **averaged over [Your Number, e.g., 100] runs with [Your Impressions per Run, e.g., 5,000] impressions each**, consistently demonstrates the bandit algorithm's superiority.
+The simulation, **averaged over [# simulations] runs with [amount of impressions] impressions each**, consistently demonstrates the bandit algorithm's superiority.

 * On average, the Thompson Sampling bandit achieved an **[need to run simulations for avg] lift in total clicks** compared to the traditional A/B test.
 * The bandit's average final click-through rate was **[need to run simulations for avg]**, significantly higher than the A/B test's **[need to run simulations for avg]**, and much closer to the true CTR of the best-performing ad (2.1% in our defined scenario).